score-json/json/TSF/trustable/statements/JLS-16.md

 normative: true
 ---

-A list of tests, which is extracted from the test execution, is provided, along with a list of test environments.
+A list of tests, which is extracted from the test execution, is provided, along with a list of test environments, a list of fault induction tests and test construction configurations and results.